hfituri/cse15l-lab-reports/lab4.md

 ```
 ![Image](./git-add.png)

-This step we added the the file that was changed to github.
+In this step, we added the the file that is to be changed in github.

 ```
 git commit